-Windows 10 introduces a new way for development in Windows 10.
+Windows OS has introduced a new way for development.
 You now no longer require a Developer License to develop, install or test your apps.
-You can just enable your Windows 10 device once for these tasks and you are all set to go.
-In this post, we will see how to enable Developer Mode in Windows 10.
+You can just enable your Windows device once for these tasks and you are all set to go.
+In this post, we will see how to enable Developer Mode in Windows 11 and Windows 10.